abhinemani/abhinemani.github.io/index.md

 						</div>
 						<div class="accordion-item-content">
 							<p>
-								Over 500 government technology leaders get there news from the GovGeek.club newsletter I produce.
-Weekly, curated list of jobs, links, and commentary in government technology and innovation...
+								Over 500 government technology leaders get there news from the GovGeek.club newsletter I produce: weekly, curated list of jobs, links, and commentary in government technology and innovation...
 With an editorial take.<br><br>
 								<a class="btn" href="/community/"><span>GovGeek.Club</span>
 							</a><br><br></p>
 						</div>